markuskimius/liteexpr/README.md

 * `GLOBAL` - An object that can be used to access global variables.
 * `UPVAR` - An object that can be used to access variables one scope level above the function scope.

-Arguments passed to a custom function are always evaluated immediately;
-it is not possible to create a custom function with delay-evaluated arguments.

 ## License